List of fictional computers

-Computers have often been used as fictional objects in literature, movies and in other forms of media.
-Fictional computers tend to be considerably more sophisticated than anything yet devised in the real world.
+Computers have often been used as fictional objects in literature, films, and in other forms of media.
+Fictional computers may be depicted as considerably more sophisticated than anything yet devised in the real world.
+Fictional computers may be referred to with a made-up manufacturer's brand name and model number or a nickname.

-This is a list of computers that have appeared in notable works of fiction.
+This is a list of computers or fictional artificial intelligences that have appeared in notable works of fiction.
 The work may be about the computer, or the computer may be an important element of the story.
 Only static computers are included.
 Robots and other fictional computers that are described as existing in a mobile or humanlike form are discussed in a separate list of fictional robots and androids.